Anahat Singh

-Anahat Singh (born 13 March 2008) is an Indian squash player and a member of the national team.
-She has two gold medals at the Asian Championships and a bronze at the World Junior Championships.
-As of November 2025, she is ranked 33rd in the world.
-In 2025, Singh won Young Player of the Year and Challenger Player of the Year at the PSA Awards.
+Anahat Singh (born 13 March 2008) is an Indian squash player.
+She has won a silver and two bronze medals at the Asian Games, and gold medals at the World Cup, Asian Championships, World Junior Championships and the Asian Junior Championships.

 Early life

 Singh was born in New Delhi on 13 March 2008 to Tani Vadehra and Gursharan Singh.
 While her mother is an interior designer, her father is a lawyer.
 Both her parents used to play field hockey.
 Her uncle used to play tennis.
 Inspired by P. V. Sindhu, a five year old Singh began playing badminton.
 Singh watched her and dreamt of victory at the Olympics.

 She used to accompany her sister Amira who played squash.
 After playing a few squash tournaments where she performed well, she grew fond of it and switched to the sport.

 Career

 Early beginnings (2019–2022)

 Singh first rose to prominence after winning the U11 title at the British Junior Open in 2019.
 This was followed by the European Junior Open, the Dutch Junior Open and the Scottish Junior Open titles the same year.
 In 2021, she won the US Junior Open title by defeating Jayda Marei from Egypt.
 The next year, she won the German Junior Open, the Dutch Junior Open and the U15 title at the Asian Junior Championships.
 At the age of 14, she became the youngest to represent India at the 2022 Commonwealth Games.